FranjeGueje/AcestreamDeck/README.md

 ## Requisites
 These are the requirements of this application:

-- ~~python and the venv module (already installed in Steam OS)~~.From version 5 onwards it is not necessary.
-- (recommended for a user-friendly version) zenity (already installed on Steam OS).
+- It's recommended "zenity" (already installed on Steam OS) for a user-friendly version.

 ## Installation
 Download the releases zip and unzip it to a desired location, where you usually store your favorite programs.